ktallett/unimalen/APPIMAGE.md

 # AppImage Build and Auto-Update Guide

-This document explains how to build Unimalen as an AppImage with auto-update functionality.
+This document explains how to build Erstelle as an AppImage with auto-update functionality.

 ## Building the AppImage